Olympus E-PL5 vs Panasonic GX800

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-PL5 and the GX800 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the E-PL5 can be equipped with an optional viewfinder – the VF-3.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL5, the Panasonic GX800, and comparable cameras.

 One feature that differentiates the E-PL5 and the GX800 is in-body image stabilization (IBIS).
-The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the GX800 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL5 reduces the risk of handshake-induced blur with all attached lenses, while the GX800 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX800 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).